brandnewbox/PHP-Picture-Resizer/README.md

 1. Click **Blank Function**
 1. Select **S3** from the itegrations dropdown
 1. Select your input bucket (i.e. my-uploaded-images) from the Bucket dropdown
-1. Select "Object Added (All) from the Event Type dropdown
+1. Select "Object Created (All) from the Event Type dropdown
 1. Click **Next**
 1. Name the function "ResizeUploadedImages"
 1. Describe it as "Scale images from one bucket to the other"